 What is Carne Adovada?

-A signature dish of New Mexico, Carne Adovada combines the rich deep Southwestern flavors of red chile sauce with the savory tender pork.
+A signature dish of New Mexico, Carne Adovada combines the rich deep Southwestern flavors of red chile sauce with savory tender pork.

 This red chile pork is beautiful as a stand alone dish, and absolutely amazing when used in tacos, enchiladas or burritos.